ufukusubutun/Reordering_Switch/README.md

 <img src="https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/topo.png"  width="40%" >

-Please follow the detailed information and instructions on initializing the topology on Cloudlab and setting up the experiment environment [here](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/topology.md#initializing-the-topology-and-setting-up-the-experiment-environment).
+**Please follow the detailed information and instructions on initializing the topology on Cloudlab and setting up the experiment environment [here [TODO #1]](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/topology.md#initializing-the-topology-and-setting-up-the-experiment-environment).**

 ## Trace Generation to be Used in Experiments

 TCP flows will be generated with random flow sizes sampled from [this](https://arxiv.org/abs/1809.03486) study.
 We will use their model, as implemented in [this repo](https://github.com/piotrjurkiewicz/flow-models), to generate the traces.

-Please follow the detailed instructions on trace generation [here](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/trace_gen.md#trace-generation-to-be-used-in-experiments)
+**Please follow the detailed instructions on trace generation [here [TODO #2]](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/trace_gen.md#trace-generation-to-be-used-in-experiments)**

 ## Running The Experiment

 The experiments will be conducted and managed centrally from the emulator node using a number of scripts.
 To set up desired parameters, start the flows and capture packet headers you will need the instructions in this section.

-Please follow the detailed instructions on running the experiment [here](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/exp_run.md#running-the-experiment).
+**Please follow the detailed instructions on running the experiment [here [TODO #3]](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/exp_run.md#running-the-experiment).**

 ## Post-Processing

 <img src="https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/plot.png"  width="35%" >

-Once we collected the raw packet header captures, we will need to post-process these captures to conduct flow and packet level measurements.
-Detailed instructions on post-processing and generating plots can be found [here](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/post_p.md#post-processing).
+Once we collected the raw packet header captures, we will need to post-process these captures to conduct flow and packet level measurements. **Detailed instructions on post-processing and generating plots can be found [here [TODO #4]](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/post_p.md#post-processing).**

 ## General description of all scripts in this repo